 Nothing in this Contract shall create, or be deemed to create, a partnership or the relationship of principal and agent or employer and employee between the School. and the Student or any other person.
 Any reference in this Contract to any provision of a statute shall be construed as a reference to that provision as amended, re-enacted or extended at the relevant time.
 The headings in this Contract are for convenience only and shall not affect its interpretation.

 In this Contract the following words and phrases shall bear the following meanings:

-(a) ’School’ the International Summer School for Teens programme which the ‘Student’ is attending, as set out in the ‘Application Form’; Summer Golf Schools Limited (registered company no. 09375335) trading as International Summer School for Teens of 20-22 Wenlock Road, London, N1 7GU
+(a) ’School’ the International Summer School for Teens programme which the ‘Student’ is attending, as set out in the ‘Application Form’; International Summer School for Teens (registered company no. 09375335) of 20-22 Wenlock Road, London, N1 7GU

 (b) ’Student/students’ the child or children who will be attending the School as specified in the Application Form;

 (c) ’Parent/Guardian’ refers to legal guardian responsible for the welfare of ‘student.’

 (d) ’Agent’ refers to the educational/travel representative of the ‘student’ as appointed by the ‘parent/guardian.’